kdxiao/rgla/README.md

 - [ ] Transformations

 ## Novelty
 The novelty of this library is that it implements [rotors](https://marctenbosch.com/quaternions/) (instead of quaternions) to represent rotation.
+They do pretty much the same thing, but rotors are much clearer.

 ## Credits
 Heavily inspired by [`glam-rs`](https://github.com/bitshifter/glam-rs).